aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/getting-started/set-license-using-embedded-resource/_index.md

 // ExEnd:1
 ```

-## Step 3: Set License
+## Step 3: set license

-Set the license using the SetLicense method and provide the path to your license file.
+Set the license using the `SetLicense` method and provide the path to your license file.

 ```csharp
 // ExStart:1